-The Company's revenue primarily consists of product development projects revenue and royalty revenue from Dialog.
-The Company also provides contract services for Dialog.
-During the three months ended March 31, 2021, the Company recognized \$145,065 in product development projects revenue, \$0 in royalty revenue and \$0 in contract services revenue.
-During the three months ended March 31, 2020, the Company recognized \$20,850 in product development projects revenue, \$0 in royalty revenue and \$40,625 in contract services revenue.
+The Company's revenue primarily consists of product development projects revenue.
+The Company also provided contract services for Dialog in 2020.
+During the three months and nine months ended September 30, 2021, the Company recognized \$201,364 and \$531,389, respectively, in product development projects revenue, During the three and nine months ended September 30, 2020, the Company recognized \$61,500 and \$107,350, respectively, in product development projects revenue.
+During the three and nine months ended September 30, 2021, the Company recognized \$61,500 and \$107,350, respectively, in product development projects revenue.
+During the three and nine months ended September 30, 2021, the Company did not recognize any contract services revenue.
+During the three and nine months ended September 30, 2020, the Company recognized \$0 and \$130,000, respectively, in contract services revenue.

 The Company records revenue associated with product development projects that it enters into with certain customers.
 In general, these product development projects are complex, and the Company does not have certainty about its ability to achieve the project milestones.
 The achievement of a milestone is dependent on the Company's performance obligation and requires acceptance by the customer.
-The Company recognizes this revenue at a point in time based on when the performance obligation is generally commensurate with the Company's effort or the value of the deliverable and is nonrefundable.
+The Company recognizes this revenue at a point in time based on when the performance obligation is met.
+The payment associated with achieving the performance obligation is generally commensurate with the Company's effort or the value of the deliverable and is nonrefundable.
 The Company records the expenses related to these product development projects in research and development expense, in the periods such expenses were incurred.